AsianZeus/Recommendation-System-based-on-Artist-and-Music-Embeddings/README.md

 # Recommendation-System-based-on-Artist-and-Music-Embeddings

-This is an PyTocrh Implementation and Rxperimentation of Recommendation System based on Artist and Music Embeddings by Akshat Surolia.
+This is an PyTorch Implementation and Experimentation of Recommendation System based on Artist and Music Embeddings by Akshat Surolia.

 ---
 ## Abstract